hobbyquaker/homekit2mqtt/README.md

 **Prerequisites:**

- * Linux or macOS
+ * Debian, Ubuntu, Raspbian or macOS
  * [Node.js](https://nodejs.org) 4.3.2 or higher
- * If you're running on Linux, you'll need to make sure you have the `libavahi-compat-libdnssd-dev` package installed:
+ * If you're running on Linux, you'll need to make sure you have the libavahi-compat-libdnssd-dev package installed:
    `sudo apt-get install libavahi-compat-libdnssd-dev`